Six Sigma software that actually reduces defects

 - Why were there a lot of charge-backs?

-Because the customers were dissatisfied with the product.
+Because buyers were dissatisfied with the product.

-- Why were they dissatisfied with the product?
+- Why were they dissatisfied?

-Because some of the products were defective.
+Because some products were defective.

 - Why were the products defective?